Your Basket

 Long-Term Carbon Storage

-A significant proportion of biochar carbon is resistant to microbial breakdown, allowing it to remain in soils for decades or longer.
+A significant proportion of biochar carbon is resistant to microbial breakdown, allowing it to remain in soils for centuries.
 This contributes directly to stable soil carbon pools.
+Independent science (IPCC AR6 Working Group III Chapter 7; European Biochar Certificate) supports residence times on the scale of centuries depending on production conditions and the soil environment.

 Carbon Retention and Protection